ibm-cloud-docs/deployable-reference-architectures/terraform-ibm-landing-zone/deploy-arch-ibm-slz-ocp.md

 | Load VPN configuration to simplify VPN setup | VPNs | VPN configuration is the responsibility of the customer | |
 | Collect and store Internet Protocol (IP) traffic information with Activity Tracker and Flow Logs | Activity Tracker | | |
 | Securely connect to multiple networks with a site-to-site virtual private network | | | |
-{: caption="Table 2.
-Network security architecture decisions" caption-side="bottom"}
+{: caption="Network security architecture decisions" caption-side="bottom"}